Birmingham Interchange: History

 The station was designed by Arup, with support from Churchman Thornhill Finch, achieving BREEAM ‘Outstanding’ certification, the first railway station in the world to do so, with measures to maximise daylight, LED lighting, reusing rainwater from its roof, and air source heat pumps.
 In June 2021, High Speed 2 invited companies to bid for a £370 million contract to build the station.

 Skanska, Unity (a joint venture with Sir Robert McAlpine and VolkerFitzpatrick, with support from WSP) and Laing O’Rourke were shortlisted.
-Laing O’Rourke was subsequently awarded the contract in July 2022 for its detailed design and following this, its construction starting in 2023.
+Laing O’Rourke was subsequently awarded the contract in July 2022 for its detailed design.
+As of 2025, initial works are ongoing, including the building of a road bridge over the station, and main construction will commence in early 2026.

 The station will have 4 platforms, made of two 415m long platform islands.
 There will also be capacity for through-running services on two centrally placed tracks, leading to a total of 6 tracks.
 The station structure will be formed by a steel and glulam timber frame, with repeating structural forms on a 9 by 9 grid.